Reranking partisan animosity in algorithmic social media feeds alters affective polarization: Results

 Exposure to AAPA significantly influenced affective polarization (\Figref{fig:results_polarization}).
 Participants in the reduced AAPA exposure experiment reported a significant post-experiment effect, corresponding to an outparty warmth increase of 2.11 degrees (95\% CIs: [0.15, 4.06]; \textit{P}=0.035).
 Conversely, participants in the Increased Exposure experiment exhibited a symmetric reduction in affective warmth toward the opposing party of -2.48 degrees (95\% CIs: [-4.79, -0.17]; \textit{P}=0.036).
 We did not observe any significant heterogeneity in treatment effects across the preregistered moderators~\Appref{sup:heterogeneous}, including party identification, indicating that the effect was consistent and bipartisan.
-As is common~\cite{santoro2022promise}, we contextualize these effects against the rising levels of partisan animosity in American society over time: our effects correspond to a decrease and increase in affective polarization equivalent to 3 and 3.6 years, respectively.
-We observed even stronger effects with the in-feed assessment, with Reduced Exposure causing an increase of 3.24 degrees (95\% CIs: [1.21, 5.27]; \textit{P}=0.002) and Increased Exposure causing a cooling of -2.56 degrees (95\% CIs: [-4.53, -0.59]; \textit{P}=0.011).
+Like other studies~\cite{santoro2022promise}, we contextualize these effects against the rising levels of partisan animosity in American society over time: our effects correspond to a decrease and increase in affective polarization equivalent to 3 and 3.6 years, respectively.
+We observed even stronger effects with the in-feed assessment, with Reduced Exposure causing an increase of 3.24 degrees (95\% CIs: [$1.21$,~$5.27$]; \textit{P}=0.002) and Increased Exposure causing a cooling of -2.56 degrees (95\% CIs: [-4.53, -0.59];~\textit{P}=0.011).
+Supplementary exploratory analysis reweighting our sample to match the population of X users reduced our statistical power but replicated our results, indicating substantial robustness~\Appref{sec:reweighting}.
+The only exception was the post-treatment effects in the Reduced Exposure experiment, which had a similar point estimate but were not statistically significant.